Amplitude-Developer-Docs/amplitude-dev-center/docs/analytics/apis/user-profile-api.md

 !!!note

-    This feature is available in accounts with Amplitude Recommend.
+    This feature is available in accounts with Amplitude Audiences.

 Retrieve a single recommendation by ID.